 It’s taken me a long time to get here and I like where I’ve landed.
-I’ve been at Plug and Play for a little over a year now as a Sales and Marketing Manager.
+I’ve been at Plug & Play for a little over a year now as a Sales and Marketing Executive.
 My day involves a lot of juggling and I love the variety that comes with this.

 As the first point of human contact that prospects make with us, I speak on a daily basis with a broad spectrum of clients from a huge variety of industries.
 They could be in any position in the business; Personal Assistant or Marketing Manager, Business Owner or Product Manager.
 During my time here, I’ve met with everyone from bitcoin traders to Christmas light installers.
 I’ve always been curious by nature and my mind boggles at the number of businesses out there meeting the needs of clients I never knew existed.

 I’m incredibly fortunate that we have a flexible work policy at Plug & Play.
 Having worked a number of years in retail, moving to a B2B office job made work-life balance feel like a boon.
 To have flexible working hours on top of that means my job satisfaction is especially high.
 My daughter started school a couple of weeks ago and being given the opportunity to wave her off at the school gates in the morning makes my heart sing.
 I’m one of the late ones to roll into work and often when I get to the office the majority of my colleagues who chose to work from 8 am – 4.30 am are deep in concentration.

 The first thing I do in the morning is to check my calendar to remind me of what my day looks like.
 Secondly, I check my inbox to see if any enquiries have come in overnight.
 A surprisingly large part of my role involves checking.
 Checking dates, times, the CRM system, my notes, my to-do list, spelling, grammar…..
 Did I follow up with that client I spoke to yesterday?